 More times than not in today’s media black men are portrayed in a negative light and the music industry sometimes gets that same stigma …

-… but the combination of black men in music and with the recent headlines black music have been BAD!
-The good news is that there are a large group of black men in music who are doing power business moves not just in the United States but across the globe.
+… but the combination of black men in music and with the recent headlines black music has been BAD!
+The good news is that there is a large group of black men in music who are doing power business moves not just in the United States but across the globe.

 By Lamonte Hayes